Anemia - Iron-Deficiency Initial Assessment

 Signs and Symptoms

-Primary symptoms of anemia include dyspnea (exertional or at rest), fatigue, palpitations, headache, faintness or lightheadedness, tinnitus, anorexia, gastrointestinal (GI) disturbances, and loss of libido.
+Primary symptoms of anemia include dyspnea (exertional or at rest), fatigue, palpitations, headache, faintness or lightheadedness, tinnitus, anorexia, GI disturbances, and loss of libido.
 Symptoms of severe anemia include lethargy, confusion, tachycardia, retinal hemorrhage that may lead to life-threatening complications such as congestive heart failure, angina, arrhythmias and/or myocardial infarction.
 Symptoms can be due to decreased oxygen delivery to tissues and in patients with acute and marked bleeding, the added insult of hypovolemia.

 Anemia - Iron-Deficiency_Initial AssesmentAnemia - Iron-Deficiency_Initial Assesment